-- (2) These credits must be obtained before courses at the University are begun. - (3) The student must have a mark of 60% in subjects other than the Sciences; a student must have a mark of 75% in Science subjects and give evidence of adequate Laboratory work. - (4) Advanced standing is rarely granted to applicants for Engineering or Science for Senior Matriculation Mathematics, Physics, Chemistry. - (5) Any courses taken at other institutions or by Senior Matriculation after first registration at Saint Mary's University will not be credited by the University unless the student has obtained prior, written approval of the Dean.
+- (2) Partial credit (fewer than five courses) may be granted on the basis of Senior Matriculation standing under the following conditions: - (i) These credits must be obtained before courses at the University are begun. - (ii) The student must have a mark of 60% in subjects other than the Sciences; a student must have a mark of 75% in Science subjects and give evidence of adequate Laboratory work. - (iii) Courses taken at other institutions or by Senior Matriculation after first registration at Saint Mary's University will not be credited by the University unless the student has obtained prior, written approval of the Dean of Faculty.